Shuffle/Shuffle/.github/install-guide.md

 </h1>

-Installation of Shuffle is currently available for docker and kubernetes.
+Installation of Shuffle is currently available for [docker](https://shuffler.io/docs/configuration#production-readiness) and [kubernetes](https://shuffler.io/docs/configuration#Kubernetes).
 Looking for how to update Shuffle?
 Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)

-This document outlines an introduction environment which is not scalable.
-[Read here](https://shuffler.io/docs/configuration#production_readiness) for information on production readiness.
-This also includes system requirements and configurations for Swarm or Kubernetes.
+This document outlines an introduction environment which is **not** scalable.
+[Read here](https://shuffler.io/docs/configuration#production_readiness) for information on production readiness and scalability.
+This also includes system requirements and configurations for **Docker Swarm** or **Kubernetes**.

 # Docker - *nix
-The Docker setup is done with docker-compose
+The Docker setup is the default setup, and is ran with docker compose.
+This is [NOT a scalable build](https://shuffler.io/docs/configuration#production-readiness) without changes.

 **PS: if you're setting up Shuffle on Windows, go to the next step (Windows Docker setup)**